OpenBB-finance/OpenBB/website/content/sdk/guides/basics/using.md

 ### Passing Results to Another Function

-It may be desirable to derive that list from a different function.
+It may be desirable to derive a list of tickers from a different function.
 This can be useful for screening tickers, or analyzing particular industries or sectors.
 The Comparison Analysis sub-module, within Stocks, has one set of functions that can benefit from this kind of workflow.
 As an example, holdings with the highest allocation of the [Dow Jones Industrial Average ETF](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-dow-jones-industrial-average-etf-trust-dia) are used.

 ```python
 symbols = openbb.etf.holdings('DIA')